Official Fernando Alonso memorabilia >

 In 2014 his car’s serious limitations left the proud Spaniard winless for the first time in his five years with an increasingly floundering Ferrari team.
 Yet his reputation as the best of the current drivers remained intact as did his determination to demonstrate his superiority by winning another championship.
 In pursuit of this goal Alonso chose to disregard their previously acrimonious relationship and rejoin a similarly ambitious McLaren team, for whom 2014 was only their second winless season since 1980.
 For 2015 McLaren announced it was ‘laying the foundations for future domination’ by renewing a formerly all-powerful alliance with engine supplier Honda and appointing a new team leader in superstar Fernando Alonso.

-His 13th year in Formula One was the worst by far for the two-time world champion, whose 2015 McLaren-Honda was embarrassingly uncompetitive.
+His 13th year in Formula 1 was the worst by far for the two-time world champion, whose 2015 McLaren-Honda was embarrassingly uncompetitive.
 Alonso was classified 17th in the drivers’ standings, while his team finished ninth among the ten entrants.
 Unreliable in the extreme, hopelessly slow when it ran, his car’s consistently poor performance provoked an increasingly frustrated Alonso, whose public criticism of his employer contravened the adage that a team loses and wins together.

 The Spanish charger’s 2016 season (his 14th in the sport) began with a massive accident in Australia, after which he endured yet another year of inferior McLaren-Honda equipment.
 Flattering his car by far, he finished 10th overall in the standings.
 While he occasionally complained publicly, his warrior mentality never faltered, nor did his reputation suffer as he raced as hard as ever in a losing cause.